 Four months of physiotherapist-supervised, progressive, moderate, and strength training was less effective than thought for improving muscle strength and power in patients with hip osteoarthritis

 Doctors at the University of Copenhagen published their study in the October 2017 edition of Physiotherapy research international in which they examined patients with hip osteoarthritis.
-They note that these patients have impairments in muscle function (muscle strength and power) and hip range of motion, and it is commonly believed that effective clinical management of osteoarthritis should address these impairments to reduce pain and disability.
+Among the symptoms that these patients exhibited were noted impairments in muscle function (muscle strength and power) and hip range of motion.

 So they set about to compare the short- and long-term effects of 4 months of physiotherapist-supervised strength training, physiotherapist-supervised Nordic Walking, or unsupervised home-based exercise on muscle function and hip range of motion in patients diagnosed with hip osteoarthritis.